-The brief for Sydney Trains Rail Operation Centre was to create a very secure building with almost no windows on the upper half of the building.
-In addition to this, we wanted to create a building with a great connection to the emerging city centre of Green Square.
+The brief for the Sydney Trains Rail Operation Centre was to create a high-security building with almost no windows on the upper half of the building.
+Additionally, we understood this site as significant and set out to create a building with a great connection to the emerging city centre of Green Square.

-Our concept sought to distinguish itself from the neighbouring apartment and commercial buildings by expressing its function as a piece of railway infrastructure.
-This led to the two principal facades with long brick arches, spanning 40 and 45m.
+Our concept distinguished itself from the neighbouring apartment and commercial buildings by expressing its function as a piece of railway infrastructure.
+As such, the design uses two principal façades with long brick arches, spanning 40 and 45 metres.
 These work as substantial beams to support the heavy brick walls above and allow openings and ventilation louvres at the base.
-Concurrently, the arch recalls Sydney’s historic buildings, older railway buildings and infrastructure such as bridges, viaducts and railway stations.
+Concurrently, the arch recalls Sydney’s historic buildings, older railway buildings and infrastructure, such as bridges, viaducts and stations.

-Expand ContentThe commonplace nature of brickwork and its familiar texture have been used as a counterpoint to the extraordinary scale of the architectural gestures that define the building’s identity.
+Expand ContentThe commonplace nature of brickwork and its familiar texture form a counterpoint to the extraordinary scale of the architectural gestures that define the building’s identity.
 Red brick is locally made and matches the dominant colour of Sydney’s historical buildings, local warehouses, and Australia’s red earth.

-The glass curtain walls are recessed, and the extent of glass corresponds with the needs of the building programme.
-Thereby, places for people such as office spaces, stairs and foyers have a great visual connection to the surroundings and an abundance of natural light.
+The extent of glass use corresponds with the needs of the building programme, with recessed glass curtain walls defining space.
+As a result, places for people such as office spaces, stairs and foyers have a great visual connection to the surroundings and an abundance of natural light.

 This building has become a local landmark by distinguishing itself from its neighbours and designing its architectural expression to its purpose.